Last updated on June 2, 2023

-Though more formats often equals more fun, unfortunately MTG Arena launches new events and features so quickly that it can be confusing for you to keep track of all the things going on.
+Though more formats often equals more fun, MTG Arena unfortunately launches new events and features so quickly that it can be confusing to keep track of all the things going on.
 Don’t worry though, we’re here for you!
 If you bookmark this page and check back every once in a while, we’ll keep you updated on events, formats, and rotation so that you can plan what to do ahead of time.

 There are lots of events to take part in in MTGA and they come up with new ones pretty often.
 While WotC has a calendar on their website with events, not everything is there and the general consensus is that it’s not the easiest or the most user-friendly experience.
 That’s why we’ve compiled that information here in one easy spot, that’s hopefully a lot easier to digest!